Dantay13/reading-notes/201/class-04.md

 Functions – Reusable Blocks of Code

 1. Describe the difference between a function declaration and a function invocation.
+<br> Declaring a function is the initial step of creating a function, in this process you code the word function, followed by naming the function.
+<brb> Invoking a function is the piece of code that makes the content inside of the function runs.
+If the function is not invoked the code inside of the body of the function will not run.

 2. What is the difference between a parameter and an argument?

 ## Benefits of Pair Programming